-Trinity Williams begins her sixth year coaching the Western Texas College track and field teams.
-Williams is looking to build on her five previous outstanding seasons.
-She will serve as the Westerners’ assistant jumps and sprints coach
+Trinity Williams begins her seventh year coaching the Western Texas College track and field teams.
+Williams is looking to build on her six previous outstanding seasons.

-Williams’ athletes achieved 21 national qualifying marks across the season.
-In her fifth year at Western Texas coaching sprints, hurdles, jumps and mid distance, Williams led her athletes to 13 top-10 NJCAA Division I Descending Order List marks, as well as 19 top-10 marks in the region.
-She had athletes that led the nation 400 hurdles, 4×400 relay and high jump this year.
+In her fifth year at Western Texas coaching sprints/hurdles, jumps and mid-distance, Williams’ athletes achieved 21 national qualifying marks across the season.
+Williams led her athletes to 13 top-10 NJCAA Division I Descending Order List marks, as well as 19 top-10 marks in the region.
+She had athletes that led the nation in 400 hurdles, 4×400 relay and high jump this year.
 Abigail Kwarteng, a three-time USTFCCCA National Athlete of the Week honoree, set a national record for Ghana in the high jump with a mark of 1.87m (6-1½).

-Remaining committed to an active lifestyle, Williams began Mixed Martial Arts & Brazilian Jiu-Jitsu in 2012.
-She has already begun climbing the rankings in this sport, having competed in the 2017 IBJJF World NO-GI Championships in Anaheim, Ca. Williams finished with a silver medal performance in the Blue Belt Master 1 Female Middle Weight division.
+Remaining committed to an active lifestyle, Williams began Mixed Martial Arts & Brazilian Jiu-Jitsu in 2011.
+Williams is a professional MMA fighter and a BJJ competitor.
+She has already started climbing the ranks in this sport, having competed in the 2019 World Master Championship in Las Vegas, NV.
+Williams finished with a bronze medal in the Purple Belt Master 3 Female Middle Weight division.
+In the 2017 IBJJF World NO-GI Championships in Anaheim, Ca. Williams finished with a silver medal performance in the Blue Belt Master 1 Female Middle Weight division.
 In 2016 IBJJF PAN-AMS Championships in Long Beach, California she also finished with a bronze medal performance in the Blue Belt Adult Female Middle Weight division.